Randhir200/expert-hand-9078/README.md

 1. In blog page you can find some of the blogs for the best time management.

-2. Here is some categories of blogs. you can find perticular blog by clicking on that.
+2. Here is some categories of blogs. you can find particular blog by clicking on that.

 3. There are 5 types of blogs.
 Productivity , Remote work , Resources  , Best practices and general.

-4. You can click on any blog and it will redirect you to that perticular blog page.
+4. You can click on any blog and it will redirect you to that particular blog page.

 ## Features page.  -